dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 ### Cascade Delete

-By convention, cascade delete will be set to *Cascade* for required relationships and *ClientSetNull* for optional relationships (see the [Required/Optional Relationships](#required-and-optional-relationships) section for the difference between required and optional relationships). *Cascade* means dependent entities are also deleted. *ClientSetNull* means that dependent entities that are not loaded into memory will remain unchanged and must be manually deleted, or updated to point to a valid principal entity.
+By convention, cascade delete will be set to *Cascade* for required relationships and *ClientSetNull* for optional relationships (see the [Required and Optional Relationships](#required-and-optional-relationships) section for the difference between required and optional relationships). *Cascade* means dependent entities are also deleted. *ClientSetNull* means that dependent entities that are not loaded into memory will remain unchanged and must be manually deleted, or updated to point to a valid principal entity.
 For entities that are loaded into memory, EF Core will attempt to set the foreign key properties to null.
 See [Cascade Delete](../saving/cascade-delete.md) for more details about the different delete behaviors and the defaults used by convention.

 ## Data Annotations